STIXProject/stixproject.github.io/documentation/idioms/campaign-v-actors/index.md

 In STIX terminology, an individual or group in the market for intrusion services and data theft is called a `Threat Actor`.
 Their activity towards that end - information theft and system compromise is called a `Campaign`.
 Such behavior might fit along the lines of stealing financial information from banking customers or [targeting a particular business sector](../industry-sector).

-A common situation is that someone will collect data on intrusion attempts, but not know the actor behind them.
+When data is collected on intrusion attempts, it may not include attribution on the actor causing them.
 In this case, the preferred method is to define that activity as a `Campaign` with a placeholder `Threat Actor` identity until additional information comes to light.

-For instance, if domains used in an intrusion are owned and registered by a specific organization, it may be appropriate to say they are somehow involved with `Low Confidence`.
-Occasionally it is possible to fingerprint an actor by the customizations made in their tools (such as language choice or debug information), which would
+As an example, if domains used in an intrusion are owned and registered by a single persona, they would be given `Low Confidence` in relation to the incident.
+If the persona is known to be used by a professional intrusion team, it could be related to that larger group.
+Occasionally it is possible to fingerprint an actor by the customizations made in their tools (such as language choice or debug information), which would further increase `Confidence` in the actor being involved.

+When an actor is known but cannot be linked to existing intrusions, they can be created as a `Threat Actor` with their `Identity` information filled out with their handles, location, known tools and network infrastructure.
+If those markers are observed in a new incident or correlated with historical data, the `Actor` can be related according to its confidence rating.

 It is tempting to name a given `Campaign` after the malware or apparent group involved, however these methods are not very precise and prone to conflicts in naming between information sources.
 Imagine a situation where one organization declares that the "Netcat" malware had targeted their network, or the "Poison Ivy" actors were involved in a given intrusion.